Aftersol/Simplified-QOI-Codec/README.md

-# Header-Only QOI Codec Library
+# Simplified QOI Codec Library
 A one header file library for encoding and decoding QOI files in a stream.

 # Features